nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * Words in CAPS are the parameters to be supplied by the user

-* Items in `markdown` format are related to commands provided by the user
+* Words in `markdown` format are related to commands provided by the user

-* Items in *italics* format are related to buttons that can be found on the screen
+* Words in *italics* format are related to buttons that can be found on the screen

 * Items surrounded by square brackets "[]" are mandatory fields, while the items in curly brackets "{}" are optional

-* Items in "double quotation marks" are the names of items
+* Words in "double quotation marks" are the names of items

 ## Quick Start